 When do I start my apartment search?
 What questions should I be asking?
 How much should I spend on rent?
 What neighborhood fits me best?
 What qualifies as a good deal, even?
 Is the pricing online accurate?

 All questions essential to the science of apartment hunting.
 There’s so much that goes into finding a place to call home and the little things that slip through the cracks can come back to bite you in the butt later.
-Whether you’re a first-time renter or an all-time pro, finding the right apartment can be tedious, overwhelming, and just plain annoying.
+Whether you’re a first-time renter or a seasoned pro, finding the right apartment can be tedious, overwhelming, and just plain annoying.

 UNDERSTANDING THE APARTMENT MARKET + COST